The best 3D art: 39 incredible examples for inspiration

 These examples were taken from 3D World magazine's Showcase.
 Subscribe to the magazine here

-If you're looking to upgrade your own setup, see our pick of the best laptops for 3D modelling, and the best eGPUs.
+If you're looking to upgrade your own setup, see our pick of the best eGPUs.
+You might also want to consider the best web browser 3D modelling apps.

 Thank you for reading 5 articles this month* Join now for unlimited access